Deal with a deposit dispute

 - the amount of money you think should be returned to you

-If you don't get a reply, or your landlord still won't give you the money, you should refer him to the appropriate Tenancy Protection adjudication scheme.
+If you still don't get a reply, or your landlord still won't return the disputed part of your deposit, you should refer them to the appropriate tenancy deposit protection scheme.

 You will need to do this within the specific timetable laid out by the deposit protection scheme that holds your deposit.
 You should check what process you need to follow with your particular scheme on it's website.

-Because participation in the process requires consent by both parties, the final decision of the adjudicator is binding on both the landlord and tenant
+Because participation in the ADR process requires consent by both parties, the final decision of the adjudicator is binding for both the landlord and tenant.

-But, if you cannot agree a resolution to your dispute, then you can still seek a remedy in the county court.
+But, if you cannot agree a resolution to your dispute, then you can still seek a remedy in the small claims court.

-If your deposit isn't in a scheme, the action you take will depend on whether your tenancy is still current or if your tenancy has ended.
+If you think your landlord hasn't protected your deposit in a scheme, the action you take will depend on whether your tenancy is still current or if your tenancy has ended.